 Say what?
 Did I just hear true love and watermelon?

-I snap out of my stupor and start paying attention.
+I snap out of my stupor and start paying attention to what they are saying.

 Rajasthan is one of the most vibrant cultures of India.
 They have a slightly nomadic existence and they tend to be a very happy group of people.